Ardhanarishvara: Male half

 The male half wears a jata-mukuta (a headdress formed of piled, matted hair) on his head, adorned with a crescent moon.
 Sometimes the jata-mukuta is adorned with serpents and the river goddess Ganga flowing through the hair.
 The right ear wears a nakra-kundala, sarpa-kundala ("serpent-earring") or ordinary kundala ("earring").
 Sometimes, the male eye is depicted smaller than the female one and a half-moustache is also seen.
 A half third eye (trinetra) is prescribed on the male side of the forehead in the canons; a full eye may also be depicted in middle of forehead separated by both the sides or a half eye may be shown above or below Parvati's round dot.
 A common elliptical halo (prabhamandala/prabhavali) may be depicted behind the head; sometimes the shape of the halo may differ on either side.

 In the four-armed form, a right hand holds a parashu (axe) and another makes an abhaya mudra (gesture of reassurance), or one of the right arms is slightly bent and rests on the head of Shiva's bull mount, Nandi, while the other is held in the abhaya mudra gesture.
 Another configuration suggests that a right hand holds a trishula (trident) and another makes a varada mudra (gesture of blessing).
 Another scripture prescribes that a trishula and akshamala (rosary) are held in the two right hands.
-In the two-armed form, the right hand holds a kapala (skull cup) or gestures in a varada mudra.
-He may also hold a skull.
+In the two-armed form, the right hand holds a kapala (skull cup) or gestures in a varada mudra.Goldberg p.
+12 He may also hold a skull.
 In the Badami relief, the four-armed Ardhanarishvara plays a veena (lute), using a left and a right arm, while other male arm holds a parashu and the female one a lotus.